All Cochrane Reviews (including protocols and updates) must be copy-edited before publication.

 For more information please see the following pages in the Manual:

-The Cochrane Style Manual was prepared by the Cochrane Editorial Unit and the Cochrane Style Manual Working Group.
+The Cochrane Style Manual is maintained by the Cochrane Editorial Policy & Publications Unit and the Cochrane Style Manual Working Group.
 It replaces the Cochrane Style Guide, originally developed by the participants of project called the 'Prospective copy edit pilot', that was approved for use within Cochrane on 6 December 2002.

 Cochrane Style Manual Basics is a shorter collection of essential style guidelines, intended for authors and others interested in learning the basics of Cochrane style.